 The School Administration is responsible for the security of students, employees, and the structures on campus.
 The administrators are responsible for checking all facilities to ensure they are secured.
+Campus academic buildings are opened by an administrator at approximately 6:45 am and are closed at approximately 11:15 pm, Monday through Friday.
 Campus academic buildings are locked outside of normal class hours.
-Campus academic buildings are opened by an administrator at approximately 6:45 am and are closed at approximately 10:45 pm, Monday through Thursday.
-On Fridays, the buildings are opened at approximately 6:45 am and are closed at approximately 1:15 pm.
-Students can gain access to study through e-mail requests from their instructors.
+Students can gain access to study through e-mail requests to their instructors.
 Visitors must check in at the administrative office.

 Arclabs does not have any on-campus housing or off-campus facilities.